quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 `test_main`).

 2. **Run Individual Test Executables**
-If you prefer to run a specific test on its own, navigate to the tests directory within your build folder (note: there are two tests folders—one in `src/tests` and one in `build/tests`; you must use the latter) and execute the desired binary directly.
+If you prefer to run a specific test on its own, navigate to the tests directory within your build folder (note: there are two tests folders, one in `src/tests` and one in `build/tests`; you must use the latter) and execute the desired binary directly.

 **Linux/macOS:**
 ```bash